huilinghe19/sardana_practise/jive/serialLine/Readme.md

  2.ReadCheckReply

  This is a method to check if the motor works well.
 When the answer is not as the same as expected, the answer is "unexpected reply from Copley controller".

+3. Wait

+Once a command in jive is activated, another method is always followed with this method:
+In  pyserial/hhl/1 ::always_excuted_hook()
+In  pyserial/hhl/1 ::Read()

+This function is supported by the always_excuted_hook() method.
+This can prevent the mutual interference of command transmission.

+If you use many commands in one method in jive such as "ReadCheckReply", the it is not right.
+Because each method shall be used individually.

+"""
+In  copley/hhl/1 ::always_excuted_hook()
+In  copley/hhl/1 ::CheckReply()
+In  copley/hhl/1 ::ResetMotors()
+In  copley/hhl/1 ::SendComand()
+"""
+It can work, but the result is not stable.
+So do not use many different things in one command.
+The function of the command is just a certain function, not a complex function.